 Adding a wine cellar under a staircase is very popular.
 Cooling the area is the most difficult application but our refrigeration contractor can help make it all possible.

 Many clients are incorporating large wine cabinets in existing living areas.
-Not always an easy application, plan on a $15k- $20k project.
+Plan on an all in budget from $25K to $35 turnkey.

 Adding cabinet doors in a wine cellar with adjustable shelves offers a place for liquor, wine glasses, etc.